 But even if 400,000 people were present in Hiroshima on August 6, the death toll ought not to exceed 102,000, if the American methodology was sound.

 Perhaps significantly, the police study gave a figure of 129,558 for total casualties, including those with minor as well as major injuries.
 (These figures are suspiciously precise, but never mind that.)
 Today's "consensus" figure--that is, the one you see most often where the writer is not trying to prove a point one way or another--seems to be 130,000 dead.
 Writing for Air & Space magazine in the 1990s, I discovered to my astonishment that my editor didn't know the difference between a casualty and a fatality.
 Is this simply another case of counting all the wounded as dead?

 The Radiation Effects Research Foundation website gives a range of 90,000-140,000 1945 deaths at Hiroshima out of a population of 310,000.
 The Hiroshima Peace Site website gives a figure of 140,000 deaths by December 1945, out of a population of 350,000.
 And the Guinness Book of Records gives a suspiciously precise figure of 155,200 killed by Little Boy, including deaths from radiation within one year.

 In all three cases above, there is no information whatever on where the figures come from.

-The Committee for the Compilation of Materials on Damage Caused by the Atomic Bombs in Hiroshima and Nagasaki estimated in 1978 that 346,000-356,000 people were present in Hiroshima at the time of the bombings, with fatalities of "some 200,000".
-This seems to be a bit of a stretch, since the last census conducted by the Japanese government prior to the bombings, in February 1944, showed a population of 343,034, The Committee is thus claiming a net gain in population during the final year of the war, when widespread evacuations were going on during the fire bombings and other cities were rapidly losing people.
+The Committee for the Compilation of Materials on Damage Caused by the Atomic Bombs in Hiroshima and Nagasaki estimated in 1978 that 346,000-356,000 people were present in Hiroshima at the time of the bombing, with fatalities of "some 200,000".
+This seems to be a bit of a stretch, since the last census conducted by the Japanese government prior to the bombing, in February 1944, showed a population of 343,034, The Committee is thus claiming a net gain in population during the final year of the war, when widespread evacuations were going on during the fire bombings and other cities were rapidly losing people.